The Best of The Doors (1985 album)

 The Best of The Doors is a compilation album by American rock group the Doors.
-Released in 1985, the double LP set contains 18 songs from their first six albums with lead singer Jim Morrison, including charting singles and selected album cuts.
-Danny Sugerman contributed a short essay which discussed the band's origins, influences and Morrison's personality, and was printed inside the gatefold sleeve.
+Released in 1985, the double LP set contains 18 songs from their six albums with lead singer Jim Morrison, including charting singles and selected album cuts.
+Danny Sugerman contributed a short essay that discusses the band's origins and influences and Morrison's personality, and was printed inside the gatefold sleeve.

-When the album was released on compact disc in 1991, it reached number 32 in the U.S. and in the top twenty in several other countries.
-In February 2007, the album was certified as Diamond 10× by the Recording Industry Association of America.
+When the album was released on compact disc in 1991 (with one bonus track), it reached number 32 in the U.S. and the top twenty in several other countries.
+In February 2007, the album was certified diamond by the Recording Industry Association of America.